ray-project/ray/doc/source/cluster/kubernetes/user-guides/gke-gcs-bucket.md

 This example creates a minimal KubeRay cluster using GKE.

-Run this command and all following commands on your local machine or on the [Google Cloud Shell](https://cloud.google.com/shell).
-If running from your local machine, you will need to install the [Google Cloud SDK](https://cloud.google.com/sdk/docs/install).
+Run this and all following commands on your local machine or on the [Google Cloud Shell](https://cloud.google.com/shell).
+If running from your local machine, install the [Google Cloud SDK](https://cloud.google.com/sdk/docs/install).

 ```bash
 gcloud container clusters create cloud-bucket-cluster \